 Military support benefits Saudi Arabia massively.
 But as already made clear, if Britain simply banned arms sales to the Saudis, it would make a Barry White of difference.

 However, you just have to compare that to the sum that the U.S. provided.
-During the same timeframe, The States sent £11.5bn worth of arms – £3.4bn of which being sent in 2018.
+During the same period, The States sent £11.5bn worth of arms – £3.4bn of which was sent in 2018.